Nervosys/Botnix/docs/stdenv/cross-compilation.chapter.md

 ### Theory of dependency categorization {#ssec-cross-dependency-categorization}

 ::: {.note}
-This is a rather philosophical description that isn't very Nixpkgs-specific.
+This is a rather philosophical description that isn't very Botpkgs-specific.
 For an overview of all the relevant attributes given to `mkDerivation`, see [](#ssec-stdenv-dependencies).
 For a description of how everything is implemented, see [](#ssec-cross-dependency-implementation).
 :::

 In this section we explore the relationship between both runtime and build-time dependencies and the 3 Autoconf platforms.